MahirBhatt2008/Mahir_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/o0hxpk1ZnIw?si=7LS6ZI0-IqPjVep9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 This project is a game board that has multiple different games that you can play, such as tetris.
 It has a start button, an end button, and 4 different buttons to let the user control what happens in the game.
 It also has a switch that turns the game board on/off.
 This project helped me gain better soldering skills.
+In completing this project, I ran into many roadbumps, especially with soldering the pieces on correctly.
+Many times, I applied too much solder, making the project not work, so I had to take off solder and resolder many times, which took lots of time away from me completing the project.

 # Schematics
 <img src="schematic.png">